Royals hit 3 HRs off Javier, end Astros' 8-game win streak - WHIZ News

 Merrifield sent Javier’s third pitch into the seats in left field for his fourth homer this season.
 Javier walked Andrew Benintendi before Dozier’s two-out shot to the Crawford Boxes in left field made it 3-0.
 Rivera homered to left-center in the second.

-Brad Keller (4-9) allowed five hits and four runs in 5 2/3 innings and the Royals’ bullpen shut the Astros down the rest of the way to snap Houston’s major league-best eight-game winning streak.
+Brad Keller (4-9) allowed five hits and four runs in 5 2/3 innings and the Royals’ bullpen shut the Astros down the rest of the way.
 Scott Barlow allowed one hit in a scoreless ninth for his 13th save.

+“I was just real proud of the offense,” manager Mike Matheny said.
+“Coming out, even though the last couple of days we get something going and not being able to put it away, but (we) come back resilient and aggressive.
+And you can tell they believe in themselves and that’s a beautiful thing.”

 Kansas City was clinging to a one-run lead entering the ninth inning before Nicky Lopez hit a ground-rule double with one out and scored on a two-out double by Andrew Benintendi.
 MJ Melendez followed with an RBI single that pushed the lead to 7-4.